-Preferred Qualifications and Skills:
+Preferred qualifications and skills

 - Previous library work and/or library research experience.

-- Facility with the Microsoft Office Suite and web authoring software.
+- Facility with the Microsoft Office Suite.

 *Gettysburg College is committed to a climate that welcomes and supports diversity.
 Cross-cultural abilities enhance effective communication among our diverse students, colleagues, and community members.
 For more context on institutional priorities in this area, please see Office of Diversity and Inclusion and Musselman Library Diversity and Inclusion Statement.

-Starting and Ending Dates:
+Starting and ending dates